 The memory was over a quarter of a century old, but it felt fresh.
 She was proud and carried the recollection with a perverse joy.
 She shook her medium length brown hair and smiled into his scared hazel eyes.

 “My father and grandfather were brilliant chemists.
 In fact, apothecaries populate my family tree for over 100 years.“

 Dr. Pugh wrote “hero-worship, supported by memories of family ”, then averted his eyes from hers.

 Millicent straightened her shoulders and continued.

 “My grandfather had Alzheimer’s disease.
-Five generations of people, committed to cures and health enhancers, yet this insidious sickness was rendering a great man, disabled.”
+Five generations of people, committed to cures and health enhancers, yet this insidious sickness was rendering a great man, um, well, disabled.”

 Dr. Pugh rolled his eyes and Millicent caught him.
 She reiterated.